Skip to content

 Create and Export Snapshot

-- Select the snapshot type Online or Offline from the drop-down menu and click on create snapshot.
+2. Select the snapshot type Online or Offline from the drop-down menu and click Create.

 A one-off free export is included with every server.
 Further exports can be booked in the Customer Control Panel under Products > Magnifying glass in front of product > Backups.

-The Restore snapshot button resets your server to the selected snapshot.
-If you click on Delete snapshot, the selected snapshot will be deleted.
+The Revert and OK buttons reset your server to the selected snapshot.
+If you click on Delete and OK, the selected snapshot will be deleted.
 This process cannot be undone.

 Decompress Downloaded Snapshot